michael2012z/BitBible/markdown/Etheridge/files/Rev.md

 1. AND there was given to me a reed, like a staff; and the angel stood, saying, Arise, measure the temple of Aloha, and the altar, and them who worship therein;

-2. and the court which is without the temple cast out,Aphek men lebar. and do not measure it, because it is given to the Gentiles, and the holy city shall be trodden down, MONTHS FORTY AND TWO.
+2. and the court which is without the temple cast out,

 3. And I will give my two witnesses, and they shall prophesy, DAYS A THOUSAND AND TWO HUNDRED AND SIXTY, clothed in sackcloth.